Updated March 18, 2026

 €140

-Vienna actively enforces jaywalking laws.
-Police issue on-the-spot fines (~€140) for crossing on red or outside designated crosswalks.
-Locals patiently wait at empty roads for the green pedestrian signal.
-This is the #1 surprise fine for tourists visiting Vienna.
+Austria actively enforces jaywalking laws, and Vienna is no exception.
+Police issue on-the-spot fines of approximately €140 for crossing on red or outside designated crosswalks.
+Unlike many countries where jaywalking is tolerated, Viennese pedestrians patiently wait at empty roads for the green signal.
+This is the #1 surprise fine for tourists — especially those from countries where jaywalking is normal.
+Plain-clothes officers patrol tourist areas around the Innere Stadt and along the Ring.

 How to avoid